-According to Celebrity Net Worth, Martin Truex Jr. has an estimated net worth of $30 million.
+According to Celebrity Net Worth, Martin Truex Jr. has an estimated net worth of $40 million.
 When it comes to yearly salary, the NASCAR champion makes anywhere from $8 million to $11 million, depending on the year.
-Between June 2018 and June 2019, Martin racked up $8 million, making him the ninth-highest paid NASCAR driver.
+Between June 2018 and June 2019, Truex racked up $8 million, making him the ninth-highest paid NASCAR driver.
 Around $7 million of that came from track winnings, while the rest came from endorsements.
 According to Forbes, Truex made $11.5 million from 2019-2020, with $10.4 million coming from salary and winnings, and $1.1 million coming from endorsements and licensing.
 This made him the fifth-highest paid NASCAR driver during that time.
 In 2022, Truex was the fourth-richest active driver behind Kevin Harvick, Kyle Busch, and Denny Hamlin.

 While Truex definitely makes a pretty penny as a NASCAR driver, he clearly cares about more than just benefitting himself.
 In 2007, he and his ex-girlfriend Sherry Pollex, an ovarian cancer survivor, started the Martin Truex Jr. Foundation to help children with pediatric cancer.
 Truex also owns a charter company called MTJ Aviation, which specializes in the human organ transport business.
 It's not everyday you see a NASCAR driver getting into the aviation field.
 But, Truex clearly has a solid business sense.

 Want More Sports News?

 Get the biggest and best sports news sent directly to your inbox.